 To produce the best results, you will drink a bowel cleansing preparation to help clean out your colon.
 Even if your stools are clear, it is important to take all of the colon prep as directed because your body is always making fluid and small polyps can hide behind this fluid.

 To ensure the success of your intestinal microbiota transplant (IMT) procedure, you must have your bathroom(s) cleaned.
 Coming home to an unclean bathroom after your IMT might give C. diff. a chance to infect your gut again.
 Please see below for specific bathroom cleaning instructions.

 Plan to spend up to 2 hours at the endoscopy suite the day of your colonoscopy.
 The procedure itself takes about 20-30 minutes to complete.

 Your medical history will be reviewed with you by your health care team including a nurse and your gastroenterology physician.
 An IV line will be placed.

 During the procedure:

 During this procedure, a colonoscope will be inserted into the anus and advanced slowly through the colon.
-The doctor will inject fecal transplant material into your colon or terminal ileum through the colonoscope.
-Your healthcare team will administer medications and monitor vital signs while most patients sleep through the procedure, some remain awake and aware.
-If abnormal tissue or polyps are found, the physician will determine if they can be removed safely, and you may be asked to return for another procedure.
+The doctor will inject intestinal transplant material into your colon or terminal ileum through the colonoscope.
+Your healthcare team will administer medications and monitor vital signs.
+While most patients sleep through the procedure, some remain awake and aware.
+If abnormal tissue or polyps are found, the physician will determine if they can be removed safely, though you may be asked to return for another procedure.